 Expensive ceramic water features

-Inexpensive to expensive range of 500 water features
+Inexpensive to an expensive range of 500 water features

 Grand water features for large gardens

 Why does water represent opportunities?
 Opportunity is a blessing presented to you and for you to take advantage of.
 Water is fluid and curries chi /qi/prana/charge.
 Watch the clip below to see how charge (chi/qi) affects water and moves it.
 Water attracts charge and energy, so you can use your body-mind-soul can use it for manifestation.

 One way that water expands your opportunities is through its expanding energy.
 Mirrors have the quality of water element and they expand space.
 So if you can’t have water features or water images, place a mirror there.
 You can use full-size mirrors or little ornamental mirrors to expand space (and opportunities) or attract extra energy respectively.

 Depending on your needs and wants, you can use water element differently in different areas of the bagua in your home or workplace.

 1) Decide on what you want.